How to Start an ALA Student Chapter

 Fees

 Student Chapters pay no fee to ALA.
-Individual members of the student chapter group pay ALA student dues.
+Individual members of the student chapter group may pay for personal ALA student membership.
 Each ALA student member is entitled to all the regular ALA personal membership benefits at a substantially reduced dues rate.
 The chapter may support its programs through fund-raising activities, dues paid to the student chapter group, or contributions from the school administration.

 What Are the Benefits of Starting an ALA Student Chapter?